ISSUIUC/ISS-PCB/ISS-PCB-CONVENTIONS.md

 Use the generic yellow solid fill connectors and not the other male/female types.

 ### Voltage Regulators

 Voltage Regulators VIN pin should be top left and VOUT should be top right of the symbol
-- Exception: if individual VIN without VOUT then it will be on the top and GND always on the bottom

 <img src="images/ISS-PCB-KiCAD-Conventions-Voltage-Regulator.png" alt="Connectors" width="500">

 # **Footprint Conventions**

 When creating footprints always follow the mechanical section of the datasheet to get a thorough layout of the dimensions to follow.

+Follow our tutorial for [Creating a Footprint](https://github.com/ISSUIUC/ISS-PCB/blob/conventions/HOW-TO.md#creating-a-footprint)

+### Pin Number One

+Although not necessary it is helpful to put a silk screen indicator by pin number one of the component for later when soldering.

 ### Courtyards